manhdaovan/github_tool/README.md

 After each time you fix an issue, you usually do the following steps:

-・Comment to fixed issue that you've fixed it.
+* Comment to fixed issue that you've fixed it.
-・Move this issue's card to Need Confirmation column
+* Move this issue's card to Need Confirmation column

 and you can automatically do this by a command.

 ### Install

-・Clone this repo
+* Clone this repo
-・Install gem: `$gem install bundle && bundle install` ・Copy `.env.example` file to `.env`: `cp .env.example .env` ・Fill necessary infomation into `.env` file.
+* Install gem: `$gem install bundle && bundle install`
+* Copy `.env.example` file to `.env`: `cp .env.example .env`
+* Fill necessary infomation into `.env` file.
 It's done.

 ### Usage